stalker-tools/tools/README.md

 - Analysis tools for Xray game engine.
 - Hybrid game engine: Xray (.exe with Lua scripts) + Odyssey (Python with web interface).

+## Extract tool

+Cross-platform command-line _.db, .xdb, .xrp, .xp_ files extract tool.

+This ability allows to game developers working with gamedata without nessesarity extracting of .db files.

+And also be freely to analysis of .db files content - game files/folders structure - just import `XRReader` class from `DBReader.py`.
+See DBReader.py `main()` function code for usage examples.

 ## Analysis tools

 This python cross-platform command-line tools used for analysis of gamedata Xray config files: